- 8 cups water or low-sodium vegetable broth

-- 2 tablespoons of sun-dried tomato powder (see notes)
+- 2 tablespoons sun-dried tomato powder (see notes)

 - Chopped Italian parsley, for garnish (optional)

 When the weather starts getting cooler, all I can think about is soup.
 This one can be ready in less than 20 minutes if you have all of the ingredients on hand.
-It’s versatile, too: you can use any kind of potato, bean, or green, or even substitute butternut squash or white potatoes for the sweet potatoes.
-If you are not used to not eating salt, low-sodium miso can be a great way to brightening up the flavor!
+It’s versatile, too: you can use any kind of potato, bean, or green, or you can even substitute butternut squash or white potatoes for the sweet potatoes.
+If you are not used to salt-free fare, low-sodium miso can be a great way to brighten up the flavor!

-1. In a large soup pot, bring the water or broth to a boil.
+1. Bring the water or broth to a boil in a large soup pot.

 2. Reduce heat to medium and add the leeks.
 Cook for about 8 minutes until soft.

-3. Add diced sweet potatoes and cook for 8-10 minutes more, until tender.
+3. Add the diced sweet potatoes and cook for 8 to 10 minutes more, until tender.

 4. Add the beans and cook for 2 minutes more.

-5. Remove pot from heat, and stir in the chard so that it wilts.
+5. Remove the pot from the heat, and stir in the chard so that it wilts.

 6. Stir in the lemon juice and sun-dried tomato powder.
 Sprinkle with chopped Italian parsley if desired, and garnish with a fresh lemon twist and a sprinkling of lemon zest.